The Obligation to Increase in Love of the Prophet (s.a.w.)

 وَٱعۡتَصِمُواْ بِحَبۡلِ ٱللَّهِ جَمِيعً۬ا وَلَا تَفَرَّقُواْۚ وَٱذۡكُرُواْ نِعۡمَتَ ٱللَّهِ عَلَيۡكُمۡ إِذۡ كُنتُمۡ أَعۡدَآءً۬ فَأَلَّفَ بَيۡنَ قُلُوبِكُمۡ فَأَصۡبَحۡتُم بِنِعۡمَتِهِۦۤ إِخۡوَٲنً۬ا وَكُنتُمۡ عَلَىٰ شَفَا حُفۡرَةٍ۬ مِّنَ ٱلنَّارِ فَأَنقَذَكُم مِّنۡہَاۗ كَذَٲلِكَ يُبَيِّنُ ٱللَّهُ لَكُمۡ ءَايَـٰتِهِۦ لَعَلَّكُمۡ تَہۡتَدُونَ (١٠٣)

-And hold fast, all together by the Rope which Allah (Stretches out for you), and be not divided among yourselves; and remember with gratitude Allah’s Favour on you; for you were enemies and He Joined your hearts in love so that by His Grace, you became brethren; and you were on the brink of the pit of fire, and He Saved you from it.
+And hold fast, all together by the Rope which Allah (Stretches out for you), and be not divided among yourselves; and remember with gratitude Allah’s Favour on you; for you were enemies, and He Joined your hearts in love so that by His Grace, you became brethren; and you were on the brink of the pit of fire, and He Saved you from it.
 Thus, does Allah Make His Signs Clear to you: that you may be Guided.
 (Surah Ali ‘Imran:103)

 And let us pray for heavenly support against the enemies of Islam in the world.
 That is better than going into disputes and arguments.
 In shari`ah, nothing is declared haram except if the scholars are unanimous that the Qur’an and sunnah declare it so, whether explicitly or allusively.
-In the case of Mawlid, not only does such an unanimity not exist, but there is a majority declaring that it is an excellent action which merits reward, and even a supporter of the opposite view admitting that it can be praiseworthy.
+In the case of Mawlid, not only does such a unanimity not exist, but there is a majority declaring that it is an excellent action which merits reward, and even a supporter of the opposite view admitting that it can be praiseworthy.
 It is fair to say that someone who persists in rejecting the permissibility of Mawlid after all the above evidence, which is based on Qur’an, sunnah, and the derivations of ahkam from the relevant dala'il, can only be a blind follower of his own ignorant and stubborn opinion.
 As for them, the Prophet (s.a.w.) said, “They will pass through the religion the way the arrow passes clean through its quarry.”
 This is recorded in both Swahih al-Bukhari and Swahih Muslim.
 Allah (s.w.t.)
-Knows best and Allah (s.w.t.)
+Knows Best, and Allah (s.w.t.)
 Guides Whomever He Wills.

 Comments